 Since graduating from college last year, musician Will Epstein has kept a low profile despite assembling an impressive resume.
-Born and raised in NYC's TriBeCa neighborhood, Epstein went on to study electronic music at Brown University, where he met his fellow classmate and now frequent collaborator, the Chilean-American producer Nicolas Jaar.
+Born and raised in NYC's TriBeCa neighborhood, Epstein went on to study electronic music at Brown University, the same alma mater as his frequent collaborator, the Chilean-American producer Nicolas Jaar, who he's been friends with since the age of nine.
 Epstein, a multi-instrumental artist, has toured with Jaar playing saxophone, keyboard and samples at some of the largest music festivals around the world, including Roskilde, Glastonbury and Øyafestivalen, while adding mesmeric saxophone lines to tracks like "And I Say" and "Never Have I Ever."

 In fact, Jaar's current project—a musical collaboration with Dave Harrington called Darkside—might have never formed if it weren't for Epstein, who was in what he calls a "legendary band" with Harrington at Brown—appropriately titled Spank City.
 Epstein introduced Jaar to Harrington, and the duo would later go on to remix the entirety of Daft Punk's Random Access Memories and release the acclaimed full-length album Psychic.